Dian Farmer Learning To Grow Our Own Food

 Thyme is a bushy, woody-based evergreen subshrub with small, highly aromatic, grey-green leaves and clusters of purple or pink flowers in early summer.

-It repels cabbage loopers, cabbage maggots, corn earworms, whiteflies, and tomato hornworms.
+Thyme is excellent when you want to know how to get rid of pests organically since it repels cabbage loopers, cabbage maggots, corn earworms, whiteflies, and tomato hornworms.

 In order to use it as an insect repellent, you need to bruise thyme leaves so they can release aromatic compounds and chemicals that pests hate.

-Lavender
+7. Lavender

-Lavender is not only used for soothing and relaxation, it can also deter moths, scorpions, and flies too.
+Lavender is not only used for soothing and relaxation; it can also deter moths, scorpions, and flies too.

-Lavender is a genus of annual or short-lived herbaceous perennial plants, and shrub-like perennials, subshrubs, or small shrubs
+Lavender is a genus of annual or short-lived herbaceous perennial plants and shrub-like perennials, subshrubs, or small shrubs.

-You can grow beautiful flowers and herbs and plant them strategically to deter certain pests from certain places and no one will even know your plan.
+You can grow beautiful flowers and herbs and plant them strategically to deter certain pests from certain places, and no one will even know your plan.

 No need to purchase chemicals that could harm your family, pets, and the environment.
 Just use plants to combat the issues you’re facing in your garden.